The first question you may be asking is, what is register in writing?

 The ability to maintain register is a tool all writers need to master, as it is a way to avoid long descriptive phrases of how a character says something, or worse, using adverbs to describe how a character speaks.

 Register also allows a writer to maintain a consistent voice for characters and to give consistency to the narrative.
-All of this can be controlled by the correct use of register.
+All of this can be controlled by the correct use of register in English.